Decker children murders: Manhunt

-On July 5, several law enforcement agencies began searching Idaho’s Sawtooth National Forest for Decker after law enforcement officials received a tip from a family that he may have been in the area.
-On July 9, members of the U.S. Marshals Service Greater Idaho Fugitive Task Force located a hiker who matched Decker's general appearance and was initially suspected to be him; later that day, the manhunt in Idaho was called off after it was confirmed that the hiker was not Decker.
+On July 5, several law enforcement agencies began searching Idaho's Sawtooth National Forest for Decker after law enforcement officials received a tip from a family that he may have been in the area.
+On July 9, members of the U.S. Marshals Service Greater Idaho Fugitive Task Force located a hiker who matched Decker's general appearance and was initially suspected to be him.
+Later that day, the manhunt in Idaho was called off after it was confirmed that the hiker was not Decker.

 On August 28, investigators discovered bones in Chelan County during the search for Decker.
-Authorities conducted forensic analysis to determine whether the bones were human; on September 3, they were verified to be animal bones, unrelated to the case.
+Authorities conducted forensic analysis to determine whether the bones were human.
+On September 3, they were verified to be animal bones, unrelated to the case.

 Discovery of Decker's remains

 On September 18, about three and a half months after Decker disappeared, human remains were found south of Leavenworth, Washington.
 Six days later, the U.S. Marshals Service officially declared him deceased, and DNA analysis the following day confirmed the remains belonged to Decker.
-On September 26, the Chelan County coroner announced that due to the advanced state of decomposition on the remains, an autopsy to determine the time and manner of Decker's death would be impossible.
+On September 26, the Chelan County coroner announced that due to the advanced state of decomposition of the remains, an autopsy to determine the time and manner of Decker's death would be impossible.